 I really try to focus on buying clothing in colors that are flattering for my natural tones, and not just ones that I think are pretty.
 This dress came in a beautiful shade of blush pink that I also loved, but knowing the pastel would wash me out, I opted for the deep plum–a more appropriate color on my pale, pinkish skin.
 In any color, it is an excellent addition to your capsule.

 Arnie and I haven’t yet graduated from summers filled with weddings and baby showers, so this bell sleeve dress will be equally appropriate for the office as it is for special occasions.
 It is a little more dressed up than what I would typically wear on the weekends, but hey, no reason that you couldn’t!
 It would be perfect for a Sunday morning church service–especially with Easter around the corner.
-Below, you will find this, a simple bell sleeve dress, styled for work, weekend, and a night out.
+Below, you will find this, simple bell sleeve dress, styled for work, the weekend, and a night out.

 Let me know which one you like best!